 Women have a much higher risk of developing Alzheimer’s disease than men.
 In fact, 3.4 million of the 5.5 million Americans with the disease are women, according to AARP.

 Two studies released earlier this year suggest that pregnancy might offer some protection against developing dementia.

 One of the studies found that women with three or more children had a 12% lower risk of dementia than women who had only one child.

 Pregnancy might expose women to a particular type of estrogen that has protective benefits.
 It is also believed that pregnancy triggers changes that alter how the immune system regulates itself.

 A study published in the online journal Neurology in 2018 found that Swedish women with a high level of midlife fitness were a whopping 88% less likely to be diagnosed with dementia than women who were just moderately fit.

 Exercise also might also keep dementia at bay longer.
 Among highly fit women who nonetheless developed dementia, the study found onset of the disease was delayed by an average of 11 years.

 A growing body of evidence suggests a link between hearing loss and increased risk of dementia.

-Scientists don’t understand the precise reasons for this association, but findings presented at the 2017 Alzheimer’s Association International Conference suggest that midlife hearing loss might be responsible for as much as 9% of the risk of age-related cognitive decline.
+Scientists don’t understand the precise reasons for this association, but findings presented at the 2017 Alzheimer’s Association International Conference suggest that reducing hearing loss in midlife could prevent some cases of age-related cognitive decline.

 So, protect your hearing by wearing ear plugs or other protective devices when using power tools, attending musical concerts and being exposed to other loud sounds.
 And get your hearing checked regularly so you can aggressively treat hearing loss once it begins.